zeinebBC/Differential-Diagnosis-of-Bowel-Wall-Thickening-on-CT/README.md

 ```

 **Key parameters:**
-- `chkpt_folder`: Path to the directory containing the trained model checkpoints.
+- `chkpt_folder`: name of the trained model checkpoints.
 - `patch_size`: Spatial dimensions of the input patches used during inference.
 - `patch_overlap`: Amount of overlap between neighboring patches in sliding-window inference.
 - `aggregation_mode`: Strategy used to combine patch-level predictions into a single prediction per sample: